 Here they are… Ivory (on top) and Beige (at the bottom).
 Looking at the swatches on my hand, you’d think Beige would match my skin more.

-So here’s my face before and after application.
+So here’s my face before and after I put on Myra Vitaglow BB Cream.
 Not much difference, except that my face is a tad more yellow-toned after application.

 Here is a before and after shot with the works — eyebrows, eyeliner, mascara, lip and cheek tint.
 I like it better than my bare face because I don’t look so pink.